 Lentivirus vectors are characterized by a broad host range and large gene capacity.
 In vitro, lentivirus vectors can effectively infect various types of primary cells, such as cultured neurons, hepatocytes, cardiomyocytes, tumor cells, endothelial cells, and stem cells, as well as most cell lines.
 Due to the integrative nature of lentiviral infections, they can effectively integrate exogenous genes into the host chromosomes, allowing for persistent expression and the establishment of stable cell lines for cellular function studies of genes.

 In vivo, the application of lentivirus vectors is not as widespread as that of AAV vectors due to their immunogenic properties and the potential for random integration, which may lead to abnormal cell functioning.
-Compared to AAV, lentivirus has a smaller diffusion range but offers faster expression and a greater gene capacity (up to 4 kb), making it suitable for large-capacity gene delivery.
+Compared to AAV packaging service, lentivirus has a smaller diffusion range but offers faster expression and a greater gene capacity (up to 4 kb), making it suitable for large-capacity gene delivery.

 Advantages of lentivirus: stable expression, establishment of stable cell lines; broad infection range, capable of infecting both dividing and non-dividing cells.